Japanese exchange program

 Japanese visitors generally visit Victoria during Term 2, including a two-night stay with AEU members in the Bendigo/Castlemaine area and visiting their schools.
 The return visit by AEU members to Shizuoka takes place during Term 3 school holidays.

 It is not necessary to host visitors from Shizuoka in order to take part in the return visit to Japan.

 Expressions of interest are invited from AEU members to host our Japanese guests and/or to make the return trip to Japan.
 No Japanese language is required.
 Hosts in Victoria receive $200 towards expenses.

 The Education Department recognises this program as PD and members' costs associated with the study tour are tax deductible.

-You can see pictures from the AEU's most recent visit to Japan below and in our Flickr stream here.
+You can see pictures from the AEU's most recent visit to Japan below and photos from the 2010 exchange in our Flickr stream here.

 To find out more, email Lee-Anne Poynton at the AEU or call her on (03) 9418 4874.

 For a first time overseas traveller, this was a fantastic way to begin.
 You don't have to worry about anything as it is all taken care of and you get to explore another culture with a group of friendly, like-minded people!
 Actually you get three holidays in one — sightseeing, a look at education in another country and a grass-roots look at family life through the home stay visit; something you can't get on any other tour.
 Enlightening, enjoyable and stress free! — Dianne Le Marshall